AtlasOfLivingAustralia/name-preprocessing/PROCESSING.md

   Each row is matched against the schema and errors are reported.
 * **encoding**=str The file encoding.
 Defaults to `utf-8` but may need to be set to `utf-8-sig` to accomodate byte order marks at the start of the file.
+* **comment**=str The line start to that indicates a comment.
+Defaults to '#'
 * **predicate**=Callable A Record -> bool predicate for reading rows.
 The function is called with a single argument, the record representing the row, which can be used to eliminate unwanted rows from a large dataset before they become a memory problem.
   By default, all records are accepted.

 ### [ExcelSource](processing/source.py)

-Reads data from an Excel spreadshet file.
+Reads data from an Excel spreadsheet file.
+Only '.xslx' files are accepted.

 `processing.source.ExcelSource.create(id, file, sheet, schema)`